Agent Providers

 By default Claudette spawns the official claude CLI authenticated against Anthropic.
-Behind the Alternative Claude Code backends experimental flag (the UI keeps that wording for the toggle) you can also point agents at:
+In Settings > Models, you can also point agents at:

 - Ollama — local LLMs running on your own machine, talking Claude’s wire format directly.